Alumni Spotlight: Andrea Dopico Cafarelli

 ANDI: To me, the preparation (six months prior) was crucial.
 I feel that's where I learned more about myself personally and professionally.
 I got the chance to work with some of the best pastry chefs in Spain to make my - MY - ideas come true, which was absolutely surreal.
 But you've got to love the difficult parts in order to enjoy the prizes.
 Even though I did not win, doing a good job will always open doors for you, and at the end of the day, I left feeling proud of what I presented.

 Think back to your student days for a moment.
-You were a Baking & Pastry student here at Pacific Institute of Culinary Arts.
-What was your first impression of PICA and why did you choose our Institute in the first place?
+You were a Baking & Pastry student here at PICA.
+What was your first impression and why did you choose our Institute in the first place?

 ANDI: I chose PICA because to me, no other school offered such a complete program.
 I remember the day I arrived like it was yesterday, and how I jokingly told my Admissions Director that I wanted my name on the Excellence Board.
 To this day, I can say that the best decision I've done in my life was to follow my dreams, and I couldn't have done it anywhere else.